pransin/np-nmb/README.md

 ## Design Features

-The Network Message Bus (NMB) has following characteristics
+The Network Message Bus (NMB) has following characteristics (in brief)

 - The message from process A on OS 1 to process B on OS 2 is routed as follows: Process A &rarr; Unix Domain Datagram Socket of OS 1 &rarr; UDP Socket of OS 1 &rarr; UDP Socket of OS 2 (via multicast) &rarr; Unix Domain Datagram Socket / Message queue of OS 2 &rarr; Process B
 - Each OS (local server) has a UDP socket (for receiving multicast messages), a Unix Domain Datagram Socket (for communication with its own processes), a message queue (which stores messages for processes which are down) and an error process